cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/spark-programs.rst

 ==================
 Spark programs in CDAP can directly access **dataset** similar to the way a MapReduce can.
 These programs can create Spark's Resilient Distributed Dataset (RDD) by reading a dataset and can also write RDD to a dataset.
+In Scala, implicit objects are provided for reading and writing datasets directly through the ``SparkContext`` and ``RDD`` objects.

 In order to access a dataset in Spark, both the key and value classes have to be serializable.
 Otherwise, Spark will fail to read or write them.